-- District general obligation bonds. - Assess how bond proceeds are spent to ensure that all spending is authorized by the ballot measure. - guality manner consistent with the best interests of BART riders and District residents. - its expenditures.
+- Provide diligent, independent, and public oversight over the expenditure of funds from the sale of District general obligation bonds. - Assess how bond proceeds are spent to ensure that all spending is authorized by the ballot measure. - Assess whether projects funded by bond proceeds are completed in a timely, cost-effective, and quality manner consistent with the best interests of BART riders and District residents. - Publish an annual report that includes a detailed account of the committee's activities including its expenditures.